fabric/fabric/docs/usage/execution.rst

 When this fabfile is run as ``fab -H host1,host2 mytask``, ``env.hosts`` will end contain ``['host1', 'host2', 'host3', 'host4']`` at the time that ``mytask`` is executed.

+For exclusions when this fabfile is run as ``fab -H host1,host2 -x host1 mytask``, ``env.hosts`` will be the same, but the host list that gets executed will not have host1 included in it.

 .. note::